Introduction#

 module load matlab

-matlab -nodisplay -nojvm -nodesktop -nosplash -r your_matlab_script.m
+matlab -nodisplay -nojvm -nodesktop -nosplash -batch your_matlab_script

 Using different BLAS/LAPACK in Matlab#